hauler-dev/hauler-docs/docs/guides-references/command-line/hauler-store.md

   -h, --help               help for registry
   -p, --port int           Port to listen on. (default 5000)
-      --readonly           Run the registry as readonly. (default true)
+      --readonly           Run the registry as readonly. (default true) --tls-cert string    Location of the TLS Certificate --tls-key string     Location of the TLS Key

 Global Flags:
       --cache string       (deprecated flag and currently not used)